Aukus pact no threat to Indo-Pacific stability, US envoy says

 "This will reinforce our ongoing cooperation with key countries like Indonesia to make sure that we have a free and open Indo-Pacific that respects the rule of law," US ambassador to Indonesia, Mr Kim Sung, told a virtual forum.

-Mr Kim said he is not worried about an arms race or nuclear proliferation, calling it a "forward looking, positive" initiative that would work in Indonesia's favour.
+He said he is not worried about an arms race or nuclear proliferation, calling it a "forward looking, positive"initiative that would work in Indonesia's favour.

 Aukus is largely seen as a response by Western allies to avert a Chinese hegemony in South-east Asia and beyond, particularly the South China Sea, a conduit for a third of ship-borne trade, in which Beijing claims historical sovereignty.